Frequently asked questions

 Do you offer support to Indigenous Aboriginal and Torres Strait Islander Graduate Program applicants?

-As a Graduate, am I able to choose the shifts I want to work?
+As a Graduate, what are the minimum hours and am I able to choose the shifts I want to work?

 Is there an option to work in a specialty area after your Graduate year if you have not done a rotation previously?